Jonah Kūhiō Kalanianaʻole: From prince to statesman

-Kūhiō eventually returned from his self-imposed exile to take part in politics in post-annexation Hawaiʻi.
+Kūhiō returned from his self-imposed exile to take part in politics.
 He became active in the Home Rule Party of Hawaii, which represented native Hawaiians and continued to fight for Hawaiian independence.

-On July 10, 1902, Prince Kūhiō split from the Home Rule Party, walking out of its convention along with nearly half of the delegates there.
+On July 10, 1902, Prince Kūhiō split from the Home Rule Party, walking out of its convention along with nearly half of the other delegates.
 He formed the short-lived Hui Kuokoa Party.
 However, by September 1, 1902, Kuhio decided to join the Republican Party, was nominated as their candidate for Congress, and dramatically altered the political landscape.
 Kūhiō was elected delegate to the U.S. Congress as a Republican.

-Kūhiō's letter circulated to Senators in 1920 is descriptive of his thinking.
+Kūhiō circulated a letter to Senators in 1920 that is descriptive of his thinking.
 "After extensive investigation and survey on the part of various organizations organized for the purpose of rehabilitating the race, it was found that the only method in which to rehabilitate the race was to place them back upon the soil."

-He served from March 4, 1903 until his death, winning a total of ten elections.
-During this time he instituted local government at the county level, creating the county system still used today in Hawaiʻi.
-He staffed the civil service positions that resulted with Hawaiian appointees.
-This move combined the political patronage system of 19th century American politics with the traditional Hawaiian chiefly role of beneficently delegating authority to trusted retainers.
+He served from March 4, 1903, until his death, winning a total of ten elections.
+During this time he instituted local government at the county level, creating the county system that survives in Hawaiʻi.
+He staffed the resulting civil service positions with Hawaiian appointees.
+This move combined the political patronage system of 19th century American politics with the traditional Hawaiian chiefly role of beneficent delegation of authority to trusted retainers.

 In 1903, Kūhiō reorganized the Royal Order of Kamehameha I, which held the first observance of the Kamehameha Day holiday in 1904.
 He was a founder of the first Hawaiian Civic Club on December 7, 1918.
 He helped organize a centenary celebration of the death of Kamehameha I in 1919.

 In 1919, Kūhiō introduced in Congress the first-ever Hawaii Statehood Act.
-It would be another 40 years before seeing fruition.
+Forty years passed before it came to fruition.